aswzen/CasparCG-CSharp-Client/readme.md

-#Caspar CG Simple C# Client
+# Caspar CG Simple C# Client

 ![alt tag](https://raw.githubusercontent.com/aswzen/CasparCG-CSharp-Client/master/sc.png)

-This is a simple sample of TCP Connection command to Caspar CG Server using C#
+This is a simple sample of TCP Connection command to Caspar CG Server using C#, **I Made it as simple as possible**

 ## Build with